 Later, you run into members of the Brotherhood of Shadow and other Netherrealm creatures, which are still obviously guys in suits but at least they look a bit more interesting than the baldies from the earlier levels.
 The non-human bosses are probably the most exciting enemies in the game and include robots, rock golems and a knight riding a T-rex.

 Not all reviews were quite as savage as the N64 Magazine’s.
-Most scores hovered around 40-50, and Jeff Gerstmann actually praised the game and gave it a 7.5 out of 10 in his Gamespot review: “Mythologies is a pretty amazing meld of fighting and platform jumping and is sure to please fans of Mortal Kombat and platform games alike.”
+Most scores hovered around 40-50, which is still awful but not as merciless, and Jeff Gerstmann actually praised the game and gave it a 7.5 out of 10 in his Gamespot review: “Mythologies is a pretty amazing meld of fighting and platform jumping and is sure to please fans of Mortal Kombat and platform games alike.”
 I’m not sure what he was smoking the day he wrote that, but I kinda want some.

 In general, Mythologies is considered one of the worst games in the Mortal Kombat franchise and seen as one of the reasons MK lost its way in the late 90s.
 It’s not unplayably bad once you get used to the strange mechanics and the story is worth seeing once, but I’d recommend just watching a longplay or something.
 That way you get to see the ridiculous cutscenes and bosses without actually having to play the game.